RichardRed0x/politeia-digest/issue-010.md

 ### Other News

 A new twitter account was started which will send simple tweets to notify when proposals are created/modified or start/finish voting - [@pi_crumbs](https://twitter.com/pi_crumbs).
-This account could be [automated](https://gist.github.com/RichardRed0x/33b5685c73e89155da3d728a0eaa4a9b) with a bot, but will initially be operated manually to determine whether there is demand for it.
+This account follows a simple [process](https://gist.github.com/RichardRed0x/33b5685c73e89155da3d728a0eaa4a9b) for generating tweets and could be [automated](https://github.com/xaur/decred-issues/issues/102) with a bot, but will initially be operated manually to determine whether there is demand for it.
 The intention is to add another [notification](https://github.com/xaur/decred-issues/issues/24) channel for Politeia and stimulate discussion of the proposals on twitter.

 Francio (Coffee wallet [proposer](https://proposals.decred.org/proposals/45de9806c952c5ffc2fc6782fddbc74c852c26e3fb0e950144b92d75082c4731)) [appeared](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15467875879232uBQcG:decred.org?via=decred.org&via=matrix.org&via=zettaport.com&via=gwusbdhdu.org) in chat to say they did not mean to abandon their proposal.
 Once a proposal is abandoned this cannot be reversed, so Francio was advised that they would have to submit the proposal again if they want it to be considered.